Kieran-Murray-Code/CI-MS2-Gridcannon/README.md

 -  [Autoprefixer CSS](https://autoprefixer.github.io/) - The project used the **Autoprefixer CSS** to ensure CSS compatibility with all browsers.

 -  [HTML Validator](https://validator.w3.org/) - The project used the **HTML Validator** to validate and find errors in the HTML.

 -  [CSS Validator](https://jigsaw.w3.org/css-validator/) -The project used the **CSS Validator** to validate and find errors in the CSS.
 -  [EsLint](https://eslint.org/) - EsLint was used to find and fix issues in the Javascript.
 -  [icomoon](https://icomoon.io/) - icomoon was used was the graphically elements.

 -  [Balsamiq](https://balsamiq.com) https://balsamiq.com) -The project used the **Balsamiq** to generate wireframes for the site.
+- [Stack Edit](https://stackedit.io/) - Used to edit the README.md & TESTS.md.